Christmas Jello Shots

 Nutrition

-I can’t wait to break out these super easy Christmas-themed shots for the holiday parties this year.
+Tried them this weekend and I can’t wait to break out these super easy shots again for the holiday parties this year.

-This is such a fun idea for the holidays! 🙂 I would have never though to make jello shots for Christmas entertaining.
+This is such a great idea for the holidays! 🙂 Delicious and fun.
+I would have never though to make jello shots for Christmas entertaining.

 Thanks, Carrie.
 I love how colorful they are.